senguptariya38-ux/Netflix-Data-Analysis-with-SQL/README.md

 ## Business problems and solutions (Data available till 2021)

-1. Find the number of contents added after the year 2020.
+1. Count the content titles added from 2020 onwards.

 ```sql
 SELECT COUNT(*) AS number_of_contents